JarJarBernie/jimmybox/README.md

 ```

 ## upgrading from older Jimmybox Versions
-Please do not use vagrant box update if you are using jimmybox 1.x!
+Please do not use vagrant box update if you are using jimmybox < 3.0!
 Better create a new version instead an migrate your data manually.

+### Breaking Changes in V 3.0
+- Virtual Hosts: Switching PHP Versions has been changed - please use the Sethandler directives as shown in 100-myproject.conf
+- we do not include npm and node.js any more (smaller footprint)